edouardkombo/bigdata-api-experiment/README.md

 *Python remains in isolated slices only, ensuring the core data path is Go.*

+**I decided to use Python as a seeder, only to show the difference of speed between Python & Go**
 ---

 ## 📁 File Organization & Single-Responsibility Principles